A Guide to the Festival

 - Premium Seating includes the closest and most intimate views of the stage - these seats are located in the first six rows of the theatre and feature a roomy Adirondack chair and wait service to offer you a truly first-class experience at our theatre.
 Food and beverages from Shakespeare’s Kitchen are delivered directly to patrons up to a 1/2 hour before the start of the performance and then again during intermission.
-Guests must be seated and orders placed by 6:45 pm. to take advantage of this wait service.
+Guests must be seated by 6:30 pm and orders placed by 6:45 pm. to take advantage of this wait service.
 Dinner, drinks and gratuity are not included in ticket price.
 Please note; due to space restrictions, coolers are not allowed in this section.

 I'm sitting in seats 2 and 4.
 Are they together?
 How are the sections numbered?

 Yes they are.
 The manner in which the seats are numbered varies depending on the area of the theater you're sitting in.
 The Premium and Lower Gallery Reserved sections are separated into odd numbers indicating seats on the left side of the house and even numbers indicating seats on the right side of the house.
 Therefore, if you have tickets for Row H, Seats 2 & 4, your seats will indeed be next to each other.
-The Premium section contains rows A to F. The Lower Gallery section contains rows H to T. Seats numbers start at the middle aisle and work either left (odd numbers) or right (even numbers).
+The Premium section contains rows A to F. The Lower Gallery section contains rows H to W. Seats numbers start at the middle aisle and work either left (odd numbers) or right (even numbers).

 Why do I not have the option for my tickets to be mailed to me?